astier/scripts/README.md

 # Scripts
-My scripts to automate some common tasks.
+My crisp scripts to automate some common tasks.